charlesinwald/csvtordf/README.md

 A sample script `buildplugin.sh` is provided.
 Alternatively, this can be built manually by:
 1. Setting Environment Variables
-    a.
-PROTEGE_HOME - Home directory of Protege installation
+    - PROTEGE_HOME - Home directory of Protege installation
-    b.
-ANT_HOME - Home directory of Ant installation
+    - ANT_HOME - Home directory of Ant installation
-    c.
-JAVA_HOME - Home directory of Java installation
+    - JAVA_HOME - Home directory of Java installation
-    d.
-PATH - should include JDK8 and Ant in PATH
+    - PATH - should include JDK8 and Ant in PATH
 2. Copy jfxrt.jar from Protege to lib/
     - On Mac, this is typically in Protege.app/Contents/Plugins/JRE/Contents/Home/jre/lib/ext/
     - On Windows and Linux, this is typically in jre/lib/ext/